voxel51/fiftyone/docs/source/faq/index.rst

 What image file types are supported?
 ------------------------------------

-In general, FiftyOne supports `all image types supported by Chromium
+In general, FiftyOne supports all image types `supported by your browser
 <https://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support>`_,
 which includes standard image types like JPEG, PNG, and BMP.